 In addition to the floating platforms, multiple Lufft WS600 Multi-Parameter Weather Sensors are deployed along the Lake Michigan coastline.
 These are mounted on top of NexSens 3100-iSIC MAST wireless telemetry systems and provide important measurements on solar radiation, wind speed and direction, humidity, air temperature, barometric pressure and precipitation that help to refine models further.

-Information gathered by the data buoys and weather stations are transmitted to a NexSens WQData LIVE Web Datacenter via cellular signal, allowing operations managers easy access to real-time data on beach conditions.
+Information gathered by the data buoys and weather stations are transmitted to the NexSens WQData LIVE cloud via cellular signal, allowing operations managers easy access to real-time data on beach conditions.
 Data from all buoys in the network are posted on the Chicago Park District website so that beachgoers can also find them there.

 The ANALITE NEP5000 digital turbidity sensor with integrated wiping is designed for environmental monitoring and process applications.